tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_model_setup.rst

         one_way_nno_mex_link_ends,
         light_time_correction_settings = light_time_correction_settings ) )

-where we have defined that, for both observation models for which settings are created, the light-time calculation will take into account the first-order relativistic correction of the Sun, by using the :func:`~tudatpy.numerical_simulation.estimation_setup.observation.first_order_relativistic_correction` function.
-For the range observable, we have defined an absolute bias of 1 cm (0.01 m) using the :func:`~tudatpy.numerical_simulation.estimation_setup.absolute_bias`, while leaving the Doppler observable unbiased.
+where we have defined that, for both observation models for which settings are created, the light-time calculation will take into account the first-order relativistic correction of the Sun, by using the :func:`~tudatpy.numerical_simulation.estimation_setup.observation.first_order_relativistic_light_time_correction` function.
+For the range observable, we have defined an absolute bias of 1 cm (0.01 m) using the :func:`~tudatpy.numerical_simulation.estimation_setup.observation.absolute_bias`, while leaving the Doppler observable unbiased.

 .. _observationSimulators: